Handling Decisions and Disagreements Inside a Self-Organizing Tribeby Ron Quartel 9th Oct 2017

 Broader Management Issues

-Management 3.o has a great tool called the Delegation Board that addresses the issue of which decisions should be kept by management and which can be moved down to the tribe i.e. decentralized control.
-The process comes with an accompanying tool called Delegation Poker which can help you discover just what level of autonomy is the best fit for your tribe.
+Management 3.0 has a great tool called the Delegation Board that addresses the issue of which decisions should be kept by management and which can be moved down to the Collective, i.e. decentralized control.
+The process comes with an accompanying tool called Delegation Poker which can help you discover just what level of autonomy is the best fit for your Collective.

 Further Reading and Resources